 Poor Happy.
 And he’s one of the friendliest dwarfs, too.
 What about you?
 What names of the 7 dwarfs didn’t you remember?

-Where to see the 7 Dwarfs at Disney World
+Where to see all the dwarfs at Disney World

 Seven Dwarfs Mine Train